mauroservienti/milestone.github.io/_posts/tales-of-a-reservation.md

 > does the information in each boundary transition to its own order model?

 Yes, and that happens through a ViewModel decomposition process.
-It's easier if we use a sample.
+It's easier if we use an example.
 Imagine a hotel booking reservation system; placing an order corresponds to successfully submitting a booking request.
 To keep things the simplest, let's assume that to place a hotel room reservation, we need four things:

 - Valid check-in/check-out dates
 - Guests' information, such as first name, last name, etc.
-- Payment methods information
+- Payment method
 - A successful card authorization for the booking amount

 We can imagine that there are three to four different services involved in the mentioned process.
-The reservation service owns check-in/check-out date, guest service owns guests details, and finance owns payment details and card authorization.
+The reservation service owns check-in/check-out date, the guest service owns guest details, and finance owns payment details and card authorization.
 Maybe a payment service is responsible for the card authorization; we don't need much detail in this simple scenario.

 The user experience for the presented process goes more or less like the following:

 - Users select dates for their stay
 - Based on the chosen dates, the system shows all the available hotels and room options

-Users chose one or more options and are presented with a confirmation page composed of:
+Users choose one or more options and are presented with a confirmation page composed of:

 - The selected dates and options
 - A form to input their guest and the payment method details